Digital clock: Construction

 Digital clocks typically use the 50 or 60 hertz oscillation of AC power or a 32,768 hertz crystal oscillator as in a quartz clock to keep time.
 Most digital clocks display the hour of the day in 24-hour format; in the United States and a few other countries, a commonly used hour sequence option is 12-hour format (with some indication of AM or PM).
 Some timepieces, such as many digital watches, can be switched between 12-hour and 24-hour modes.
 Emulations of analog-style faces often use an LCD screen, and these are also sometimes described as "digital".

 Displays

-To represent the time, most digital clocks use a seven-segment LED, VFD, or LCD for each of four digits.
+To represent time, most digital clocks use a seven-segment LED, VFD, or LCD for each of the four digits.
 They generally also include other elements to indicate whether the time is AM or PM, whether or not an alarm is set, and so on.
-Older digital clocks used numbers painted on wheels, or split-flap display.
+Older digital clocks used numbers painted on wheels, or a split-flap display.
 High-end digital clocks use dot matrix displays and use animations for digit changes.